- To protect the security of your data, Secure Sockets Layer (SSL) software is used to encrypt information during transfer.

-- LSSSE project staff will use the data in the aggregate for national and sector reporting purposes and other law school improvement initiatives.
+- BCSSE project staff will use the data in the aggregate for national and sector reporting purposes and other undergraduate improvement initiatives.

-- LSSSE may also make data, in which individual institutions and students cannot be separately identified, available to researchers interested in studying the law school experience.
+- BCSSE may also make data, in which individual institutions and students cannot be separately identified, available to researchers interested in studying the undergraduate experience.

-- LSSSE data can be used for institutional purposes.
+- BCSSE data can be used for institutional purposes.

-- LSSSE results specific to institutions and identified as such will not be made public by LSSSE except by mutual agreement between LSSSE and each institution.
+- BCSSE results specific to institutions and identified as such will not be made public by BCSSE except by mutual agreement between BCSSE and each institution.

-- LSSSE will never use population file data for any purpose other than the LSSSE survey, and will never release contact information to a third party.
+- BCSSE will never use population file data for any purpose other than the BCSSE survey, and will never release contact information to a third party.

 - Population Files: 10 years